Advestis/transparentpath/README.md

 ```

 I tried to implement a working version of any method valid in pathlib.Path or in file systems, but futur changes
 in any of those will not be taken into account quickly.
+You can report missing supports by opening an issue.